yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 The AI Gateway project is to act as a centralized access point for managing and controlling access to various AI models within an organization.
 It provides a single interface for developers to interact with different AI providers while ensuring security, governance and observability over AI traffic.

-This proposal introduces four new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **AIGatewayRoute**, **AIServiceBackend**.
+This proposal introduces new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **AIGatewayRoute**, **AIServiceBackend** and **BackendSecurityPolicy**.

 * The `AIGatewayRoute` specifies the schema for the user requests and routing rules to the `AIServiceBackend`s.
 * The `AIServiceBackend` defines the AI service backend schema and security policy for various AI providers.
 This resource is managed by the Inference Platform Admin persona.
-* The `BackendSecurityPolicy` defines the authentication policy for AI service provider using the API token or OIDC federation.
+* The `BackendSecurityPolicy` defines the authentication policy for AI service provider with API key or cloud credentials.
 * Rate Limiting for LLM workload is based on tokens, we extend envoy gateway to support generic cost based rate limiting.

 ## Goals